johnhenry/reprrepr/readme.md

 #Read Evaluate Print Repeat

-A Javascript REPL with a customizable environment
+A Javascript REPL with a customizable scope

 ##Features